 WE ARE THE UPSETTERS.

-We’re now working on full-length productions, workshops, podcasts, festivals and numerous other projects with people of colour at the centre of all of them.
+We have a pipeline which includes full-length productions, workshops, podcasts, festivals and numerous other projects with people of colour at the centre of all of them.

 Our policy of working only with Black, Asian, Minority Ethnic and Refugee (BAMER) theatre professionals is crucial, not only to the identity of the company, but to the progress of the theatre industry as we see it.